AlekSimpson/sage/sage_bytecode_manual.md

 - Description: Jump to addr if value is not 0

 CALL
-- Format: CALL addr
+- Format: CALL label
-- Description: Call subroutine at addr
+- Description: Call subroutine at label, automatically moves the call program pointer into sr23

 RET
 - Format: RET
-- Description: Return from subroutine
+- Description: Return from subroutine back to program location set in sr23

-RV
-- Format: RV value
-- Description: returns from subroutine with value being placed into rs6

 ...